2019 El Paso Walmart shooting: Preceding

 Around midnight before the shooting, Crusius left his grandparents' house in Allen, Texas.
-Throughout the entire night, he drove 650 mi to El Paso, Texas.
+Throughout the entire night, he drove 650 mi to El Paso, Texas in his 2012 Honda Civic.
 He stopped his car for gas and energy drinks twice throughout the journey.
 The next morning, Crusius eventually made it to El Paso at around 8 a.m.
 For roughly an hour, he drove around El Paso with no clear target in mind.
 He also stopped at a pizzeria but left because it was closed.
 He arrived at the Walmart near the Cielo Vista Mall on the east side of El Paso at around 9 a.m.
 Crusius entered the store and walked around for half an hour to carry out a reconnaissance of the building.
 He went back to his car and waited for a few minutes before entering the store again to purchase an orange.
 He ate the orange in the store before heading back to his car.

 At 10:15 a.m., while sitting in his car, Crusius opened his laptop, went on the imageboard 8chan, and started a thread titled, "ITS TIME".
-Accompanied with text, he accidentally uploaded a PDF file of a discipline letter sent by his college for attending a class while drunk.
 Five minutes later, he posted a reply in the thread and uploaded the PDF file of his manifesto.

-At 10:37 a.m., Crusius walked to the back of his car to gear up and pull out a WASR-10 rifle, a semi-automatic civilian version of the AKM, from the trunk.
-A minute later, he closed the trunk and began opening fire.
+At 10:37 a.m., Crusius walked to the back of his car to gear up and pull out a 7.62×39mm caliber GP WASR-10 rifle, a semi-automatic civilian version of the AKM, from the trunk.
+A minute later, he closed the trunk and opened fire.